unverbuggt/TPMS/sensors/README.md

 Unknown sequence `TT` is transmitted every 17-18 seconds for pretty accurately for 7 minutes while driving.
 After that the telegram with temperature at `TT` is transmitted every minute.

+Each message is repeated four times with 100ms distance with increased sequence counter or repeated while transmitting temperature.

 ![F2GT Sensor](../pic/f2gt-sensor.jpg)